-Each transported student has the right to a safe and enjoyable ride to and from school that is free from intimidation, threat or harassment.
-Good conduct of all transported students while waiting for the school bus and while traveling to and from school is primary for a safe and enjoyable ride for all students.
+Each transported student has the right to a safe and enjoyable ride to school that is free from intimidation, threat or harassment.
+Good all transported students while waiting for the school bus and while and from school is primary for a safe and enjoyable ride for all students.
+Behavior/Conduct codes outlined in this handbook apply on all school district buses.